Frequently asked questions

 What is Lyme Disease?

 Lyme disease is a tick-borne infection caused by the spirochete bacteria - Borrelia Burgdorferi.
-It is most often transmitted by tick bites.
+It is transmitted to humans through the bite of infected blacklegged ticks.
+Typical symptoms include fever, headache, fatigue, joint pains, muscle pains and maybe a skin rash called erythema migrans (ER).
 Lyme disease is the most prevalent tick-borne infection in the U.S. and around the world.
-It is an epidemic that has 350,000 cases reported yearly.
+It is an epidemic that has 476,000 cases reported yearly.
 If not treated early, Lyme disease can cause chronic debilitating illness that is difficult and controversial to treat.

 What is a vector-borne illness?